yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl isC` - isC[x..]: test whether the arguments are complex numbers.

-* `#!wl presentQ` - presentQ[pattern][expr]: test whether the pattern occurs in the expression.Not + FreeQ.
+* `#!wl presentQ` - presentQ[pattern][expr]: test whether the pattern occurs in the expression.
+Sketch: Not + FreeQ.

-* `#!wl linearQ` - linearQ[expr, var]: test whether the expression is linear in the variable and the variable is present. linearQ[expr, varList]: test whether the expression is linear in all the variables and at least one is present.
+* `#!wl linearQ` - linearQ[expr, var]: test whether the expression is linear in the variable and the variable is present. linearQ[expr, varList]: test linearity for all the variables.

 * `#!wl syntacticNegativeQ` - syntacticNegativeQ[expr]: test whether the expression is syntactically negative.